CJason14/CS50W_Final_Project/README.md

   - info.js -> shows pop-up if you have been accepted or declined for an job

 ### How to run:
+  !!
+The database is needed for the translation !!
   Install all requirements
   1. python manage.py makemigrations Job
   2. python manage.py migrate